-The Ventura Compressor Station has been operating safely and reliably since 1923.
-The facility is equipped with a series of safety systems that protect our employees, contractors, and the neighboring community.
-All of these systems are routinely checked and verified for proper operations.
+The Ventura Compressor Station currently supplies natural gas for heat, cooking and hot water to over a quarter million customers in Ventura and up and down the Central Coast.
+It is the only compressor station on the SoCalGas coastal transmission system and is critical to energy reliability and resiliency.
+The station has been operating safely and reliably since 1923, with the current equipment in place since the 1980s.
+It is equipped with a series of safety systems that protect our employees, contractors, and the neighboring community.
+These systems are routinely checked and verified for proper operations.
 Safety systems include:

 - Emergency shutdown system that is designed to depressurize (within three minutes) and isolate the station from all energy sources if fire or methane leaks are detected inside the compressor station.

-- Pressure safety valves (relief valves) are installed on all gas-carrying pipes to prevent over pressurization.
+- Pressure safety valves (relief valves) are installed on all gas-carrying pipes to prevent over-pressurization.

 - Methane detection sensors and fire detection systems are installed in the compressor building to closely monitor for methane leaks and sparks.

-- The station is staffed by onsite employees who maintain the station, and the station is monitored 24-hours a day, seven days a week.
+Additionally, the station is staffed by onsite employees who maintain the station, and the station is monitored 24-hours a day, seven days a week.